jongyaoY/fignet/readme.md

 ### Node features

-For node features, we use: node velocities, binary object kinematic, inverse of mass.
+For node features, we use: node velocities, inverse of mass, friction, restitution, object kinematic

 ### Calculate face connectivity